Jinzhe Qiushi 金哲秋拾

 Artist Bio:

-Cui Jinzhe, pen name Qiu Shi, painter, interdisciplinary artist whose practice is fundamentally based on painting, Chinese calligraphy, and writing.
+Cui Jinzhe, pen name Qiu Shi, painter, multidisciplinary artist whose practice is fundamentally based on painting, Chinese calligraphy, and writing.
 Jinzhe was born and raised in Dalian, China.
 She was obsessed with drawing, singing and dancing since her early childhood.
 In 2008, Jinzhe came to Canada where her work has been focusing on self - enlightenment, community intervention and cultural integration.

 Cui Jinzhe mingles Chinese ancient blessing patterns and traditional Chinese symbolic totems.
 She also uses graphics on ancient Chinese costumes and silk embroidery and historical artifacts, reconstructing them with a contemporary emotional incarnation.
 Jinzhe redrew history from a modern perspective so that people nowadays can empathize with history.
 As Benedetto Croce said, “All history is contemporary history.”
 Her art works create a metaphor for the concept that there is an invisible reality may have occurred in the past, recur in the future, or may be happening in this world at present.
 “It also implies my intuitive sensation and imagination about the origin of life”, Cui Jinzhe said.